 Which Personal Item Should You Bring?

-A small duffle is ideal for the necessities if you plan to keep your laptop in your carry on bag.
-If you plan to use your laptop on the plane, however, opt for a slim computer bag or packable daypack.
+A small duffle or packable daypack is ideal for the necessities if you plan to keep your laptop in your carry on bag.
+If you plan to use your laptop on the plane, however, opt for the Laptop Backpack or daypack with a computer sleeve.
 Backpacks only sometimes qualify as a personal item, so make sure to check your airlines’ rules before you travel.
 We don’t recommend trying to use a larger travel backpack as a personal item.

 Our travels take us to all sorts of amazing places – but no matter where we roam, we’d like to be able to stay safe, be present, create memories, and connect with humans, nature, and animals.
 Your personal item can hold all things to fit each of these categories.
 Pack the essentials in the bag that you’ll keep closest to you at all times, in transit and when out adventuring.